llamousse/api-capstone-find-my-coffee/README.md

 # Find My Coffee
-Thinkful (https://thinkful.com/) First Capstone Project - a responsive website site that pulls data from a third party API, https://yelp.com and https://maps.google.com, to present search results in a useful way.
+API Capstone Project - a responsive website site that pulls data from a third party API, https://yelp.com and https://maps.google.com, to present search results in a useful way.

 ## Screenshots
 Home Page/Display Screen: